Giant Anisotropy of Spin-Orbit Splitting at the Bismuth Surface

 The question arises as which spin texture originates from to the measured band structure.
 On the $\Gamma$-M line, the mirror symmetry forbids the out-of-plane spin components and the spin polarization of the surface states fulfils those expected from the Rashba term $\alpha_R(k_y\sigma_x-k_x\sigma_y)$.
 In contrast, away from the $\Gamma$-$M$ line, the anisotropy of splitting denotes a departure from a pure in-plane ordering.
-The leading correction is due to the cubic term $(k_x^3-k_y^3)\sigma_z$ and results from the in-plane deformation of the surface wavefunctions.
+The leading correction is due to the cubic term $k_x(k_x^2-3k_y^2)\sigma_z$ and results from the in-plane deformation of the surface wavefunctions.

 In order to check the spin ordering predicted by the measured electronic states, we projected the Kohn-Sham wavefunctions on the atomic orbitals of the bismuth atoms with defined $\sigma_z$ value ($z$ being the surface normal).
-In order to mimic the realistic semi-infinite crystal, the summation is focused on the half side of the slab \cite{Hirahara}.
+A realistic semi-infinite crystal has been mimicked by summating on the half side of the slab \cite{Hirahara}.
 The expectation value of $\sigma_y$ is obtained as $\sigma_z$ but projecting on the spin polarization lying in-plane and perpendicular to $\Gamma$-$M$.
 Figure \ref{Fig4}C and D show the spin polarization for the lower and upper surface state, respectively.
 These simulations indicate that the out-of-plane polarization dominates the in-plane one as soon as $\phi>2{^\circ}$.
 In agreement with our finding, spin-resolved ARPES measurements reported a large out-of-plane buckling of the spins \cite{Takayama}.